coding-gym/snippets/php.md

 ## Reading an array of integers

 When you need to read an array of integers, you have to read the entire string line and then convert it in array using `explode()` built-in function.
-For instance, if your input line is `2 10 24 3 5 25`, here is the shippet you'll need:
+For instance, if your input line is `2 10 24 3 5 25`, here is the snippet you'll need:

 ```php
 $line = trim(fgets(STDIN));